IxI-Enki/Uebung-syp-002b/README.md

   ...

 #### b)  *easy view and play with (execute) code*:
-   - each program shall have their fixed pages for "execute code"
+   - each program shall have it's fixed pages for "execute code"
      > for example to run a game of Tik-Tak-Toe
    - fixed pages for code viewing
      > to read a very well documented code line by line, while executing them in the other tab/window